Azymack/DeFi-Dashboard/README.md

 3. Effortless use of RESTful and GQL APIs
 4. 5+ YoE and ability to make informed+opinionated technical design decisions

+## Timeline
+You have 3 days to complete this task from the time you receive the assignment.

 ## Instructions
 Using NextJS 14 and Radix UI (alongside Tailwind CSS), you will be implementing the:
 1. Badges Section